-Nothing excites more than a spontaneous day-trip addition – from Rome to Florence – to your Italian excursions.
+Nothing excites you more than a spontaneous day-trip addition – from Rome to Florence – to your Italian excursions.
 Taking that extra train ride and diving into a completely different atmosphere enhances your entire trip.

 Italian Adventures: A Day Trip to Florence

 Florence is the capital of Tuscany, a region in central Italy.
 Set on the Arno River, it’s one of the most picturesque places in the country.
-Its charming natural surroundings pared with exquisite architectural masterpieces make a day trip to Florence from Rome unforgettable.
+Its charming natural surroundings paired with exquisite architectural masterpieces make a day trip to Florence from Rome unforgettable.

 On the flip side, millions of tourists visit the artistic capital of Italy – for a day or longer – to enjoy the most popular cathedrals, museums, and galleries Florence is proud of.